GOP's LaRose launches reelection bid for secretary of state - WHIZ News

 “Every legal ballot was counted — a record-shattering 6 million — and the people of Ohio made their voice heard,” he says to the camera.
 “While other states struggled, Ohio got it right.
 Because there’s nothing more important than protecting your vote.”

-His phrasing appears aimed at not alienating skeptics who have adopted former President Donald Trump’s assertion without proof that the 2020 election was stolen, while also reassuring those who fear his party’s election law rewrite will disenfranchise voters.
+By hyperfocusing his message on Ohio, LaRose may hope to walk the line of not alienating skeptics who have adopted former President Donald Trump’s assertion without proof that the 2020 election was stolen while also reassuring those who fear Republicans are working to disenfranchise them.

+“Is there a crowd of people that believe some sort of mythology about elections that could use maybe a lesson from me to show them the facts about how those kinds of things don’t happen in Ohio, and how Ohio runs a trustworthy election?” he said in an interview Monday.
+“Absolutely, and I don’t mind doing that.”

+At the same time, LaRose, a former state senator and veteran of the U.S. Army Green Berets, said he would not turn down an endorsement from Trump.

+“I’m not going to get into the business of denying or turning down anybody’s endorsement.
+But, listen, he’s a Florida resident,” he said.
+“What I care about is the people of Ohio, and a lot of Ohioans support me.”

 Democrats have blasted the proposed election law overhaul, which contains some LaRose priorities, as voter suppression.
-It includes, among other things, an extension of the one-dropbox-per-county limit imposed by LaRose in 2020 that Democrats characterize as “nonsensical.”
+It includes, among other things, an extension of the one-dropbox site-per-county limit imposed by LaRose in 2020 that Democrats characterize as “nonsensical.”

 In a fundraising email to supporters, Ohio House Democratic Leader Emilia Sykes — a prospective challenger to LaRose — called the bill “so draconian that the Georgia law looks mild in comparison.”

-Note: This story has been corrected to show that LaRose’s orders and a legislative proposal limit dropbox sites, not individual dropboxes, to one per county.